 - All stages with their type, category, duration, and settings

-- All actions within each stage (ingredients, readings, temperature changes, checks, etc.)
+- All actions within each stage (ingredients, readings, temperature changes, checks, etc.), including any targets and threshold bands defined on reading or calculation actions

-- Any reporting tags referenced by actions in the recipe
+- Any input variables referenced by actions in the recipe

-- Any calculated fields referenced by actions in the recipe
+- Any calculated variables referenced by actions in the recipe (including their measurement type)

 Importing a recipe